elizarov/SerializationByConvention/README.md

 * Simple things should be simple, complex and exotic things shall be supported.
 * High-performance, but see above &mdash; it is Ok is performance sensitive code need to be more complicated, but it is not Ok if clarity of all the code suffers.
-* Clear way to plug your own serialization format.
+* Clear way to plug your own serialization format, but the end-user experience (using a serialization format written by somebody else) takes priority.
 * Most common formats should be supported out-of-the box (JSON and Protobuf for sure).

+The most important goal is to eliminate _boilerplate_ and repetition that plague modern applications.
+It is not uncommon in typical full-stack application have the same domain object read from DB (in one format like SQL table), stored in a server-side cache service like memcached (in another format like Protobuf), transmitted to the frontend (typically in JSON), persisted in a frontend cache (in yet another format) or otherwise saved to survive frontend application restarts (in something like Android Parcel), and ultimately copied to view models for display.
+You can find the same essential entity represented by different hand-written or automatically-generated classes at each of those layers of application with tons of hand-written code that copies data between those representations field-by-field.
+That is the boilerplate we aim to eliminate.
+People use JSON-storing NoSQL databases and JavaScript throughout their application stack, trading efficiency and typesafety for ease of maintenance.
+We aim to provide matching in its ease typesafe and efficient Kotlin solution.

+Our criteria for success is that it shall be possible in an application like that to simply add a property to an entity in one place and have it automatically supported throughout all the layers of application.

 Non-goals:

 * Out-of-the box support for variety of standard formats.